Restoration Recovery outpatient addiction treatment logo

 A doctor assesses how severe it is

 At the first appointment, a doctor evaluates the dependence using a structured substance-use assessment and a withdrawal-scale check.
-For milder leaf-kratom use, a supervised taper paired with individual counseling may be enough.
+For milder leaf-kratom use, a clinician-managed outpatient taper paired with individual counseling may be enough.
 For concentrated 7-OH dependence or co-occurring opioid use, medication is usually the clearest path.

 Medication can make withdrawal far easier